 • behaviors that contribute to unintentional injuries and violence

 • sexual behaviors that contribute to unintended pregnancy and sexually transmitted diseases, including HIV infection

 • alcohol and other drug use

 • inadequate physical activity

-A random sample of approximately 1,800 South Dakota students in grades 9-12 completes the questionnaire every two years.
-All public, private, and Bureau of Indian Education (BIE) schools in South Dakota containing any students in grades 9, 10, 11, or 12 are eligible to be selected for inclusion in the survey.
-Ungraded and out-of-school programs are excluded.
+The YRBS is conducted every two years in South Dakota.
+A random sampling of all public, private and Bureau of Indian Education schools containing any students in grades 9, 10, 11, or 12 is eligible to be selected for inclusion in the survey.

 Since 1991 the South Dakota Department of Education has conducted the YRBS in collaboration with multiple state agencies, including the Department of Health, and with South Dakota’s school administrators, school principals, teachers, parents, and students.
 In August 2013, the Department of Health was awarded funding to continue administering the YRBS in South Dakota.
 The Departments of Health and Education will continue to work in cooperation to administer the YRBS survey.

 Good and Healthy South Dakota Schools

 Karen Keyser, Health and Physical Education Specialist, 605-220-6453